Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 - Hidden  States
 	- Finite set of states you don’t directly observe (e.g., coding vs non-coding DNA, fair die vs loaded die)
 	- They evolve according to a Markov chain with **state transition probabilities**
+- Observations (emissions)
+	- At each step, the hidden state generates an **observable symbol** (e.g., a nucleotide, a die roll, a word in text).